mitranim/wordplay/readme.md

 brandwidth © M

-bisquit (inedible after a certain point; stop eating early) © M
+bisquit (pseudo-food, try and instantly nope-out; stops being edible at a certain point) © M

 endevour (to endeavour to devour) © VA